goldsborough/lru-cache/README.md

 ### Wrapping

-We provide a utility wrapper `LRU::wrap` that takes a function and returns a new function, with a cache attached to it.
+We provide utility functions `LRU::wrap` and `LRU::timed_wrap` that take a function and return a new function, with a (timed) cache attached to it.
 Feels like Python.
 Just faster.

 ```cpp
 #include "lru/lru.hpp"